Riemann-Hilbert approach to a generalized sine kernel and applications: Introduction

-This article is devoted to the study a generalization of the sine kernel \eqref{Sine_kernel}.
-This kernel, that we will refer to as the generalized sine kernel (GSK), is of the form
+This article is devoted to the study a generalisation of the sine kernel \eqref{Sine_kernel}.
+This kernel, that we will refer to as the generalised sine kernel (GSK), is of the form

 where

 We will be more specific about the functions $F$, $p$ and $g$ later on.